amp1ee/42-fractol/README.md

 Requires graphic library 'minilibx':
   - macos: please install from here: https://github.com/dannywillems/minilibx-mac-osx
   - linux: minilibx sources for linux OS's are provided in this repository.

+Run 'make' from the root folder to compile.
+Run ./fractol to get help.